hammingweight/fim_sidecar/README.md

 controlplane to start a new instance of the container.
 The pod's service is exposed to the outside world by a LoadBalancer.

 ### Prerequisites
-You'll need locally installed versions of
+Ideally, you'll need locally installed versions of
  * Docker
  * Minikube

+If you don't have Docker or Minikube installed, you can use `Helm` to deploy this example as described in the [`helm`](./helm/README.md) directory.

 ### Building and running the application
-To build and run the application, execute
+If you have Docker and Minikube installed, you can build and run the application by executing

 ```
 $ ./build.sh